 In a SWOT analysis, where we place questions like, “How will this impact volumes?”
 “What will be the impact on current space?” or “How can we provide similar services?” will influence how we respond to these new challenges.
 Are they threats, or are they opportunities?
 There’s no simple answer.
 These new systems might be an opportunity to rethink and form new relationships.
 They could also be the inspiration for existing healthcare organizations to recognize new ways to deliver care themselves.

-What will traditional healthcare systems need to do to ensure they aren’t missing in the future?
+What will traditional healthcare systems need to do to make sure they aren’t missing in the future?
 Obviously, the answers are elusive.

 What we do know is that the way systems have formed and grown through mergers and acquisitions in the past have not always proved successful.
 Stu shared roughly 59% of acquired hospitals failed to outperform their market peers two years after acquisition.
 Additionally, 1 in 5 hospitals went from a having positive margins to negative margins over a two-year period.